Tenderly/tenderly-actions/README.md

 1. Navigate to `packages/actions` directory;
 2. Bump the package version in `package.json`;
 3. Commit and push both `package.json` and `package-lock.json` to the repo;
-4. Run `npm build` command which will generate a `lib` directory, containing typescript definitions;
+4. Run `npm run build` command which will generate a `lib` directory, containing typescript definitions;
 5. Run `npm publish` command;

 ### Publishing `@tenderly/actions-test`